Mishcon de Reya page structure

 However, it can also be a significant source of tension, both within the family and the business, as the succeeding generation seeks to establish themselves whilst navigating potential conflicts and challenges.

-For example, a successor who takes over an established family business will usually be concerned with ensuring that the business stays the course and continues on an upward trajectory under their stewardship (or at the very least, that they do not hand the business to the next generation in a worse state that it was received).
+A successor of an established family business will usually be concerned with ensuring that the business stays the course and continues on an upward trajectory under their stewardship (or at the very least, that they do not hand the business to the next generation in a worse state that it was received).
 They will often see their role as more of a custodian of the family business and of their predecessor's legacy, rather than as a disruptor of the status quo, at least initially.

-Such disagreements may be resolved through informal discussion facilitated by other family members and trusted intermediaries, rather than through formalised procedures.
+These disagreements may be resolved through informal discussion facilitated by other family members and trusted intermediaries, rather than through formalised procedures.
 However, if tensions cannot be resolved – or the disagreement relates to a more existential matter (such as the identity of the 'rightful' successor) – then it may be necessary to explore more radical options to protect the business for the benefit of all its stakeholders.
-This could include buying-out the disagreeing party's interest, splitting the business between family members, or even fully professionalising the management of the business to reduce the potential for future family conflict.

 Finally, there are those cases where the successor has by all accounts inherited a successful family business, but they do not share the vision of their predecessor or other family members.
 The extent to which the successor departs from their predecessor's vision can vary significantly, as can the risks associated with doing so.

 For others, the extent of the change may be more extensive and therefore more difficult to reconcile.
-For example, rather than viewing the family business as needing to be preserved and passed on to successive generations in its traditional form, the successor may see an opportunity to exit and to re-establish the family 'business' in another direction or for another purpose, such as investment or philanthropy.
 Here the potential risks are as severe as they come: a wrong move could lead to the loss of the family business and therefore the family's wealth.

 How can we help you?